alexsalisbury/todoist-api/source/includes/sync/v7/_authorization.md

 obtain an access token from the users.
 This section describes the different ways of obtaining such a token.

+For the sake of simplicity we decided to not list the token on every parameter table but please note that the **token is required for every resource**.

-In case you're building an application and needs to access Todoist as an user, we encourage your application to use the [OAuth](http://en.wikipedia.org/wiki/OAuth) protocol to obtain the access token from the user.
+Note that we encourage your application to use the [OAuth](http://en.wikipedia.org/wiki/OAuth) protocol to obtain the access token from the user.